 How we are helping

-The Australian Volunteers Program provides opportunities for skilled Australians to contribute to the Australian Government's development cooperation program.
+The Australian Volunteers Program has been significantly impacted by COVD-19.
+While the opportunity for volunteers to travel has been reduced, the program will continue to contribute to the Australian Government's development cooperation program by:

-- empower volunteers to tell their stories through a range of digital platforms, encouraging a broader group of Australians to volunteer and to raise awareness of the program.
+- empowering volunteers to tell their stories through a range of digital platforms, encouraging a broader group of Australians to volunteer and to raise awareness of the program.